DOOPIER/oose_0324037/README.md

 # oose_0324037
-this project is used at class
+this project is only used in class

 Student Description